LiveHelperChat/livehelperchat/README.md

 Few main features

+ * XMPP support for notifications about new chats.
+(IPhone, IPad, Android, Blackberry, GTalk etc...)
+ * Work hours
  * Multiple chats same time
- * See what users are typing before they send a message.
-Hot
+ * See what users are typing before they send a message
  * Multiple operators
  * Send delayed canned messages as it was real user typing
  * Chats archive